Glossary

 3. Fund Management – The trustee oversees fund usage, ensuring compliance.

-4. Withdrawal & Distribution – Funds are disbursed as per the trust’s terms.
+4. Withdrawal & Distribution – The account disburses funds as per the trust’s terms.

-Example: A parent may set up a trust account to secure a child’s educational expenses, with funds released only when the child reaches college age.
+For example, a parent may set up a trust account to secure a child’s educational expenses.

 Key Benefits of Trust Accounts